alecgonzales/slapagories/README.md

 # slapagories
 This is an attempt to create a web app that implements the game Slapagories.
 This project is designed to maximize learning for all collaborators :)

+This repo stores the react frontend application.

 Don't be afraid to ask questions!
 Have fun!